patmood/hugegif/README.md

 For the ultimate reddit gif viewing experience using backbone.js and the Reddit.com API.

 ## TODO
-- create individual link view and template
+- fetch individual link model it's not found in the collection
-- create index template
+- parse reddit response to include 'next' and 'previous' and not fall under the 'data' namespace
+- investigate route transitioning for better redirecting

 ## Resources
 For my own reference: